-Anti-drunken driving advocates and state traffic safety officials also expressed skepticism toward the bill, which places a series of conditions on enforcement of the law.
+Anti-drunken driving advocates or Dui attorney and state traffic safety officials also expressed skepticism toward the bill, which places a series of conditions on enforcement of the law.
 They said they support many of the concepts in the bill, including tougher penalties for repeat offenders, a ban on open containers in moving vehicles and the tougher standard for drunken driving.

 Committee Chairman Craig Hosmer, a Springfield Democrat, said after the hearing that he was inclined to replace the Senate plan with a simpler version similar to one that he sponsored and the committee approved March 1.

 House leadership, however, has never scheduled that plan for floor debate, which allowed the Senate plan to become the vehicle for changes in drunken driving laws.

 The Senate plan would make driving with 0.08 percent blood-alcohol content a violation of the law.
 But a driver whose blood-alcohol content was between 0.08 and 0.10 percent could be charged with drunken driving only if the driver were involved in an accident.

 If such a driver were not involved in an accident, the person could be charged with “driving with excessive blood-alcohol content,” which would allow drivers to keep their licenses.

 The Senate plan also prohibits enforcement of the 0.08 standard unless police see the driver violate another traffic law.
 That means a driver with a blood-alcohol level of 0.09 percent who was caught at a police checkpoint could not be charged with a crime.